Information loss under coarse-graining: a geometric approach

-A renormalization group operation typically involves coarse graining by tracing over some degrees of freedom (like in our previous example for diffusion).
+A renormalization group operation typically involves coarse-graining by tracing over some degrees of freedom (like in our previous example for diffusion).
 Let $\tilde{x}^{[n]}=C^{[n]}(x)$ be the coarse-grained state observed when the bare micro state is $x$.
 This coarse-graining could involve removing high momentum states, or decimating over alternate spins (see \cite{ben} for an example).
-For our purposes, it is only important that the coarse graining acts as a map from bare micro-states to coarse grained ones.
-We can define the restricted partition function $\tilde{Z}(\tilde{x}^{[n]}) =\sum_x \delta(C^{[n]}(x),\tilde{x}^{[n]}) e^{- H(x)}$ in terms of which the probability of being in coarse grained state $\tilde{x}$ is $p(\tilde{x}) = \tilde{Z}(\tilde{x})/Z$.
+For our purposes, it is only important that the coarse-graining acts as a map from bare micro-states to coarse-grained ones.
+We can define the restricted partition function $\tilde{Z}(\tilde{x}^{[n]}) =\sum_x \delta(C^{[n]}(x),\tilde{x}^{[n]}) e^{- H(x)}$ in terms of which the probability of being in coarse-grained state $\tilde{x}$ is $p(\tilde{x}) = \tilde{Z}(\tilde{x})/Z$.
 We choose our convention so that the renormalized Hamiltonian has the same form as the old one with renormalized parameters with any additional constant written separately

 We can define the Fisher metric on the bare parameter space, but for coarse-grained observables $\tilde{x}$ using eq.~\ref{eq:FIM}:

 To calculate derivatives of $\log \tilde{Z}^b$ it is helpful to define the expectation value of an operator $\Phi(x)$ defined at the bare micro state, conditioned on coarse-graining to coarsened state $\tilde{x}^{[n]}$ as \cite{ben}